nanditha48/SocketChat-Frontend/README.md

+This application allows users to join chat rooms, where they can send and receive messages in real-time, creating a dynamic and interactive messaging experience.

+## In order to access the backend of the project :
+https://github.com/nanditha48/SocketChat-Backend.git

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## In order to access the backend of the project :
-https://github.com/nanditha48/SocketChat-Backend.git

 ## Available Scripts